 Upon invitation, doctoral applicants complete an interview with at least one member of the doctoral faculty.
-The purpose of the interview is to meet the candidate, discuss career goals, evaluate the match of the program to the student, and ascertain, at least initially, the applicant's potential for success in educational leadership.
+The purpose of the interview is to meet the candidate, discuss career and educational goals, evaluate the match of the program to the student, and ascertain, at least initially, the applicant's potential for success in the program and chosen professional field.